- Biological Inventions

 The claims of the impugned application fall under section 2(1)(JA) i.e. being devoid of inventive step.
 The definition of inventive step states that the invention should be a technical advancement over the prior art or it should show economical significance or both and should not be obvious to a person skilled in the art.
 It was also stated that the alleged invention is neither a technical advancement nor does it give any economic significance.

 - Claims, not an invention as per section 2(1)(ta)

 The challenged invention falls under Section 2(1)(ta), being devoid of inventive step according to the definition of ‘pharmaceutical substance’.

 - Claims not patentable as per Section 3(d)

 The alleged pharmaceutical product (dosage form) as claimed in the impugned patent application does not provide any additional advantage or therapeutic efficacy over the form(s) known in the prior art i.e. 400 mg immediate-release form or 200 mg immediate-release form.

 - Claims not patentable as per Section 3(e)

-The claimed invention i.e. claims 1 and 2, falls under the Section 3 (e) which clearly states that a substance obtained by a mere admixture results only in a aggregation of properties of components thereof is not patentable.
-The alleged invention in the impugned patent application is a mere admixture of nevirapine and conventional excipients for extended release for once-daily administration without any demonstration of improvement over the prior art.
+The claimed invention i.e. claims 1 and 2, falls under Section 3 (e) which clearly states that a substance obtained by mere admixture results only in an aggregation of properties of components thereof is not patentable.
+The alleged invention in the impugned patent application is a mere admixture of nevirapine and conventional excipients for extended-release for once-daily administration without any demonstration of improvement over the prior art.